blinds52/odata/trunk/minutes/odata-meeting-23_on-20130130_31-F2F-minutes.md

 Discussion of motion:

-* Mike states, that it also needs to be applied to ATOM, so the issue should be left Open
+* Mike states, that it also needs to be applied to ATOM, so the issue should be not considered fully applied.

 Mike:
->I **move** to amend motion to leave the issue open and note that it's been resolved in json but needs to be resolved in atom.d. **Hubert seconds**.
+>I **move** to amend motion to leave the issue in the resolved state and note that it's been applied in json but needs to be applied in atom. **Hubert seconds**.

 **No further discussion**. **No objections**.
 The **amendment passes**.

 **No further discussion**. **No objections**.
 The **motion passes as amended**.

 ODATA-169
-: "Representation of named entities in the service document" [components: OData JSON Format, OData ATOM Format] is **Open** with no objections.
+: "Representation of named entities in the service document" [components: OData JSON Format, OData ATOM Format] is **Resolved as noted in the motion** with no objections.

 ###6.3 OData ABNF Construction Rules, OData ATOM Format, OData JSON Format, OData Protocol